dougp2/Multi_Timer_V2/README.md

 The example sketches were tested on a standard Aduino NANO and developed on an UNO R3.

 **Updating timers:**
-To update a single timer use \<your timer name.update()\> and to update all timers use Multi_Timer::updateAllTimers() .
+To update a single timer use \<your timer name\>.update() and to update all timers use Multi_Timer::updateAllTimers() .

- myTimer1 and myTimer2 will be used for the simple examples.

   **Controlling the timers :**

- myTimer1.setEnable(bool) - Use this to start and/or stop a timer
+ myTimer1.setEnable(bool) - Set to true enables a timer to run, provided the timer is not being held reset by .setReset(bool).
+Set to false the timer resets or stops.

- myTimer1.setReset(bool) - Set to false a timer is enabled to run.&nbsp; Set to true a timer is reset to a zero accumulated value and .isDone() will be false.&nbsp; The timer will be held at reset until setReset is set false.
+ myTimer1.setReset(bool) - Set to false a timer is enabled to run.&nbsp; Set to true a timer is reset to a zero accumulated value and .isDone() will return false.&nbsp; The timer will be held at reset until setReset is set false.

  myTimer1.setCtrl(bool) - A few types of timers use this as a special start signal.

-**Getting information from the timers :**
+# Getting information from the timers :

-myTimer1.isDone() - Returns a boolean true if the timer has reached its preset value.
-Returns false otherwise.
+**bool myTimer1.isDone()** - Returns true if the timer has reached its preset value.&nbsp; Returns false otherwise.

-myTimer1.isRunning() - Returns a boolean true if the timer is actively timing and has not reached its preset value.&nbsp; Returns false otherwise.
+**bool myTimer1.isRunning()** - Returns a boolean true if the timer is actively timing and has not reached its preset value.&nbsp; Returns false otherwise.

-myTimer1.isEnabled() - Returns a boolean indicating whether or not the timer is enabled to run.
+**myTimer1.isEnabled()** - Returns a boolean indicating whether or not the timer is enabled to run.

-myTimer1.isReset() - Returns a boolean indicating whether or not a timer is being held reset.
+**myTimer1.isReset()** - Returns a boolean indicating whether or not a timer is being held reset.

-myTimer1.getDoneRose() - Returns a boolean which is true for one program scan when the timer reaches its preset value.
+**myTimer1.getDoneRose()** - Returns a boolean which is true for one program scan when the timer reaches its preset value.

-myTimer1.getDoneFell() - Returns a boolean which is true for one program scan when the timer is reset, if the timer has reached its preset value.
+**bool myTimer1.getDoneFell()** - Returns a boolean which is true for one program scan when the timer is reset, if the timer has reached its preset value.

-myTimer1.getCount() - Returns an unsigned long containing the current timer accumulated value.
+**unsigned long myTimer1.getCount()** - Returns the current timer accumulated value.

   **Timer types**